 7. Work outings

 Whether you rent a box at the local baseball game or host a team-building bowling night, work outings are a fun way for employees to bond while building morale.
-Put together a “fun committee” that will be in charge of collecting ideas from coworkers and organizing events.
+Put together a “fun committee” that will collect ideas from coworkers and organize events.

 8. Playing dress-up

 Did you think your days of playing dress-up were behind you?
 Not so at some fun-loving companies that invite employees to participate in regular theme days; recent events at REI have included Worst Tie Day and Christmas in July.
-Bring out your team’s competitive spirit by offering rewards to the best-dressed employee or department.
+Bring out your team’s competitive spirit by rewarding the best-dressed employee or department.

 9. Reward programs

-Speaking of rewards, they’re just one more way to encourage employees to work hard and achieve their goals.
-Reward outstanding workers with the opportunity to leave work early, or take them out for a long lunch.
+Rewards are just one more way to encourage employees to work hard and achieve their goals.
+Reward outstanding workers with the opportunity to leave work early or take them out for a long lunch.

-Clearly, there are plenty of ways to create a more fun office environment, but the best approach is to consider what makes your company unique, and work from there.
-Having a happy workplace will help you attract – and keep – top talent.
-Ultimately, this will make your company stronger.
+Clearly, there are plenty of ways to create a more fun office environment, but the best approach is to consider what makes your company unique and work from there.
+Having a happy workplace will help you attract and keep top talent.
+Ultimately, this will strengthen your company.

-Author: Diana Gomez is the Marketing Coordinator at Lyoness America, where she is instrumental in the implementation of marketing and social media strategies for USA and Canada.
-Follow them at @Lyoness_EU.
+Author: Diana Gomez is the Marketing Coordinator at Lyoness America, where she is instrumental in implementing marketing and social media strategies for USA and Canada.